Successful fundraising begins with a plan.

 Creating and Tracking Your List

 Have your students complete a prospect list during your kickoff meeting by identifying 15 people they agree to approach over the next three days.
-Once they have approached someone, regardless of whether they buy or not, ask them to check the ‘approached’ box.
+Once they have approached someone, regardless of whether they make a purchase or not, ask them to check the ‘approached’ box.
 If the prospect makes a purchase, have them check the ‘purchased’ box.

 Ideas for Prospects